Teen Driving Laws in Ohio

 • Passengers are allowed.

-When you reach the age of 18, full driving privileges are granted, provided you have no traffic violation.
+When you reach the age of 18, full driving privileges are granted, provided you have no traffic violations.

-Traffic Violation and Underage DUI/OVAUC Laws in Ohio
+Traffic Violations and Underage DUI Laws in Ohio

-Driving under the influence of alcohol is also dealt with harshly.
-For adult drivers, a blood alcohol concentration (BAC) of 0.08% lands an OVI (Operating a Vehicle While Impaired) conviction.
-Drivers 21 years and younger will be charged with an OVUAC (Operation of a Vehicle after Underage Consumption) with a BAC of just 0.02%.
+Driving under the influence of alcohol is also a serious offense for teen drivers.
+If you are under age 18 and are caught driving with a blood alcohol level (BAC) of 0.08% you will be charged with an OVUAC (Operation of a Vehicle after Underage Consumption).

-As a novice driver, mistakes and misjudgments on the road can easily happen.
-It’s a good idea for teens to take a defensive driving course.
-Learning defensive driving techniques can help you drive more safely and correctly react to potential hazards or dangers on the road.
+It takes practice to become a great driver, so it’s a good idea for teens to take a defensive driving course.
+Learning defensive driving techniques can help you drive more safely and react to potential hazards correctly.

 Driversed.com is an Ohio BMV-approved driving school.
-We can help you prepare to take the TIPIC and driver’s license tests.
+We can help you prepare to take both your learner's permit and driver’s license tests.
 Sign up for our courses today!

 Get Started with your Online Drivers Ed Course Today